Khageswar Roy

-Khageswar Roy is an Indian politician from AITC.
+Baban Paul, Purna prava Barman, and others in Jalpaiguri district.
 In May 2021, he was elected as the member of the West Bengal Legislative Assembly from Rajganj.
-He is also Chairman of Jalpaiguri district All India Trinamool Congress.
+He also served as Chairman of Jalpaiguri district All India Trinamool Congress until 2022.
+After that Mahua Gope succeeded as a new President of Jalpaiguri District TMC Unit.

 Career

 Roy is from Rajganj, Jalpaiguri district.
 His father's name is Ramkamal Roy.
 He passed Higher Secondary Education from West Bengal Board of Secondary Education in 1972 from Belakoba High School.
-He contested in 2021 West Bengal Legislative Assembly election from Rajganj Vidhan Sabha and won the seat on 2 May 2021.
+He contested 2021 West Bengal Legislative Assembly election from Rajganj Vidhan Sabha and won the seat on 2 May 2021.